AIMS-Ghana/python-course/_days/00_intro.md

 The third assumes the second, but also includes that your code has a development history and testing results.

-The final item, however, means that this class may feel very unfamiliar.
+The final item, however, means that this class may feel unfamiliar.
 We will typically start with a short discussion of a concept.
 I will then pose many problems related to that concept.  *You* will have to grapple with that concept and figure out how to solve the problems.
-I will answer questions, but I will always ask you a few questions of my own:
+I will answer questions, but I will always ask you a few questions of my own before I answer:

  - What have you tried?
 What was the result of that?
  - What documentation or WWW resource did you consult?
- - Which of your classmates have you talked to about the issue?
+ - Which of your classmates have you asked first?

 If I get the same question more than once, I will refer the questioner to their classmates that know the answer.

-I know that many students are accustomed to getting a step-by-step recipe, and then getting feedback on applying that recipe.
+Some students are accustomed to getting a step-by-step recipe, and then getting feedback on applying that recipe.
 In this class, you will be expected to find the recipe as well.
 Once you are outside these walls, whether you want to continue in research or seek employment in industry or start your own business,